Can the latent signatures of quantum superposition be detected through correlation harvesting?: RESULTS

 By examining mutual information and entanglement concurrently, we can investigate critical distinctions between the impacts of superposition of spacetime on classical and quantum correlations.
 Now, we begin to numerically evaluate the mutual information harvesting between detectors as given in (\ref{mutaul}).

-Fig. \ref{fig5} show the amount of mutual information harvesting as a function of $M_2$ for various proper distance between the two detectors.
+Fig. \ref{fig5} show the amount of mutual information harvesting as a function of $\sqrt{M_2/M_1}$ for various proper distance between the two detectors.
 First, similar to entanglement, the mutual information between detectors diminishes as their separation increases.
-However, in contrast to entanglement harvesting, the effect of spacetime superposition on mutual information harvesting is governed by the proper distance between the two detectors.
+However, mutual information harvested in superposed spacetime is more sensitive to the distance between detectors.
 When the proper distance between detectors is small, the mutual information harvested in a superposed spacetime is consistently less than that in a single spacetime.
 As the separation of the detectors increases, the mutual information harvested in a superposed spacetime surpasses that in a single spacetime for specific mass ratios $\sqrt{M_2/M_1}$.
+This differs from entanglement harvested in superposed spacetime, where the amount of entanglement harvested always exceeds that in a single spacetime, regardless of the distance between the detectors.
 To investigate the correlation between mutual information harvesting and the proper distance of detectors in the background of superposed spacetime, we present Fig. \ref{fig6} and find that with increasing detector separation, the mutual information extracted in a superposed spacetime surpasses that in a single spacetime for specific mass ratios $\sqrt{M_2/M_1}$.
 Similarly, we also examine the nature of mutual information with varying $\theta$ and $\varphi$ in Fig. \ref{fig7}.
 Analogous to entanglement, maximal mutual information is achieved in the region where $\theta = \varphi$, which implies that the detector achieves maximal mutual information when the measured spacetime control state precisely matches the initially prepared spacetime state.